-The disagreement between Wolf and Weizmann which was developing in 1917 erupted in public controversy on 24 May when the Conjoint Committee of the Jewish Board of Deputies and the Anglo-Jewish Association wrote to The Times, advocating their more limited objective for Jewish settlement in Palestine.
-Their letter condemned the Zionist plan as not only wrong, but dangerous, in claiming special rights for Jews over the local majority.
+The disagreement between Wolf and Weizmann which was developing in 1917 erupted in public controversy on 24 May when the Conjoint Committee of the Jewish Board of Deputies and the Anglo-Jewish Association wrote to The Times, advocating their more limited objective for Jewish settlement in Palestine.52 Their letter condemned the Zionist plan as not only wrong, but dangerous, in claiming special rights for Jews over the local majority.
 The letter rejected the Zionist concept of the Jews as a homeless nationality that needed a home in Palestine.
-In what amounted to a power struggle within the English Jewish community, the Zionist faction narrowly defeated the Conjoint Committee the following month.
-However, this was not the end of the protest from within the Jewish community.
+In what amounted to a power struggle within the English Jewish community, the Zionist faction narrowly defeated the Conjoint Committee the following month.53